Terra Firma

 Twelfth Night or What You Will & What You Will or Twelfth Night

 "O'Keefe was equally appealing and charming while tackling the jester Feste and the long-lost brother Sebastian (and Sebastian's sister and Cesario and more -- it's that kind of double bill).
 His singing and playing of tunes in Twelfth Night (he did the musical composition along with Ted Lewis) was very winning.
 And his Feste was a marvel.
 The Twelfth Night version of Feste was winningly sly and sexy, to the point where one wondered why Olivia didn't fall for him.
 The What You Will Feste was childlike without ever condescending.
 And his Sebastian was soulful, somehow letting you believe he fell immediately in love and would indeed get married at the drop of a hat.
-As with all the actors involved, I can't wait to see him again."
+I can't wait to see him again."

 —Michael Giltz, Huffington Post